RENCI-NRIG/ahab/util/xoStitch/README.md

+# xoStitch
-# xoStitch is a tool used to create stitchport-to-stitchport circuits across ExoGENI including special handling for facilities like Chameleon
+It is a tool used to create stitchport-to-stitchport circuits across ExoGENI including special handling for facilities like Chameleon
-#
-#

 ### GENI Cert info
 1. You will need a [GENI cert](http://www.exogeni.net/2015/09/exogeni-getting-started-tutorial/) to create slices on ExoGENI.